NextCenturyCorporation/AIDA-Interchange-Format/README.md

 You should now be ready to go.

+# FAQ

+Please see `FAQ.md` for frequently asked questions.

 # Contact

 AIF was designed by Ryan Gabbard (gabbard@isi.edu) and Pedro Szekely (pszekeley@isi.edu) of USC ISI.